Up | Love One God

 In | Love one another

 A Commitment to Local, Meaningful Membership.
 A Christian is an individual who has repented of his sins and placed his faith in Jesus Christ alone for salvation.
 This individual is one who was once far away from God has been brought near by the blood of Christ and is now a child of God and an heir with Christ Jesus (Eph 2:13, 1 Jn 3:1, Rom 8:17).
 Christ is the head of the Church (Eph 1:22).
 The Church is the body of Christ.
 In this sense, everyone who “calls upon the name of the Lord” is saved and is a part of Christ’s church.
 While all who are saved are members of the church at large (universal), loving and following Jesus is expressed at a local level.
-Church Membership is the local church’s opportunity to make the gospel seen clearly through worshipping Him together, nourishing each other and evangelizing the lost.
+Church membership is the local church’s opportunity to make the gospel seen clearly through worshiping Him together, nourishing each other and evangelizing the lost.
 Therefore, in order to shepherd our people and equip them for the work of ministry, we are committed to encourage people to be involved in a community group so that they may live out the “one-another’s” of the Bible.

 A Commitment to Discipleship.
 The Great Commission calls us to make disciples.
 Paul instructed Timothy to “entrust these truths to faithful men who will be able to teach others also” (Mt 28:18-20, 2 Tim 2:2).
 Making disciples is the process of bringing people to a knowledge of Jesus Christ and helping them to become like Him by using the word of God in the context of relationship (1 Thess 2:8).
 Therefore, we are committed to sharing the gospel with the lost and helping every Christian become a disciple-making disciple.